 - Steroid injections: Intralesional steroid injections are administered to reduce inflammation and are injected directly into the affected area.

 - Light therapy: In the process, the infected skin is exposed to natural or artificial light.
 It could involve exposure to sunlight daily as well as UVB broadband light from a controlled source.

 - Creams: Creams such as anthralin, calcipotriene (vitamin D) and Tazarotene (vitamin A) could also be suggested.

-Home Remedies to Treat Dandruff and Scalp Psoriasis
+Home Remedies To Control Scalp Psoriasis and Dandruff

 It is always advisable to act on the recommendations of your health care provider but many home remedies could provide a soothing touch and also cure your dandruff and psoriasis scalp issues.
 Let’s find out more about how to treat scalp psoriasis naturally.

 - Aloe vera: Use fresh aloe vera gel extracted from the plant and apply it over your hair and scalp.
 It is very effective in reducing scaling.